Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 So how does this relate to our understanding of the data?

-The dataset contains health measurements of users.
-It collects their user id, date the measurement was taken on, the measure selected and its values.
-It has 43,891 records from 554 users.
+The dataset contains 43,891 records of health measurements from 554 users.
+It stores their user id, date the measurement was taken on, the measures selected and their values.

 There are 3 possible measurements: `weight`, `blood_glucose` and `blood_pressure`.
 Values are recorded in the following 3 fields: `measure_value`, `systolic` and `diastolic`.  `blood_glucose` is by far the most frequent measurement taken (88%).